girlsinc/me-and-my-money-edu/src/pages/course/budgeting/build-your-budget/roadmap.md

 - To justify your expenses for every period
 - To describe the benefits of creating a traditional vs a zero-based budget, and the drawbacks.

+# Warm Up
+- Think about expenses you cannot justify and those that you can.